-In 1691, Nicholas Bayard, who had been a force behind the trial and execution of Leisler for treason, sponsored a law in that provided that any person who endeavored, by force of arms or otherwise, to disturb the peace of government, would be deemed a traitor.
-It was under this act that, in 1702 he was tried on charges of treason.
+In 1691, Nicholas Bayard, who had been a force behind the trial and execution of Jacob Leisler for treason, sponsored a law which provided that any person who endeavored, by force of arms or otherwise, to disturb the peace of government, would be deemed a traitor.
+It was under this act that, in 1702, he was tried on charges of treason.

 When Richard Coote, 1st Earl of Bellomont, was appointed Governor of the Province of New York in 1698, the faction to which Bayard belonged fell out of favor.
 Lord Bellomont was a strong supporter of William of Orange and, on arriving in the Province, found himself in sympathy with the Leisler faction.
 He did much to redress the harm suffered by Leisler's family following the execution.
 Lord Bellomont died on March 5, 1701 and when word reached the Province that Queen Anne had appointed her cousin, Edward Hyde (Viscount Cornbury) to replace him, Nicholas Bayard and other prominent anti-Leislarians determined to win the support of the new Governor.
 They drew up three petitions (to the Crown, the House of Commons and Lord Cornbury) charging Lieutenant-Governor Nanfan, Chief Justice Atwood, the General Assembly and the late Lord Bellomont with bribery and oppression.
 Word of the petition reached Lieutenant-Governor Nafan (still acting Governor of the Province pending the arrival of Lord Cornbury) and Nanfan convened a meeting of the Governor's Council.
 On January 16th, 1702, the Council ordered Alderman John Hutchins to appear before it the following morning with the petitions.
 Hutchins refused to deliver the documents and on January 19, 1702, he was arrested and jailed "for the signing of libels said to be against the administration of the government."
 Col. Nicholas Bayard, Rip Van Dam, Philip French, and Thomas Wenham immediately sent a memorial to the governor seeking the release of Alderman Hutchins on the ground that they, and not he, had possession of the documents.
 The four men were ordered to hand over the petition to Nanfan who then sent it to the attorney-general for "his opinion in law therein."
 The next day, Attorney-General Broughton delivered his opinion that there was nothing criminal or illegal in the document.
 Nevertheless, Governor Nanfan and five of his council issued a warrant to the sheriff for the arrest of Col. Bayard for conspiracy with Hutchins to disturb the peace, and "render the past and present administration vile and cheap in the eyes of the people."